 HOME Program - This fund accounts for funds received from HUD for the administration of the HOME Program.
 The main purpose of this program is to increase the supply of decent and affordable housing for low and very low-income families.
-Revenues increased from approximately \$6.4 million in the fiscal year 2020 to approximately \$8.4 million in the fiscal year 2021 mainly due to the recognition of \$2.8 million in revenues that were unearned revenues in the fiscal year 2020.
-Expenditures decreased from \$7.7 million in the fiscal year 2020 to approximately \$5.2 million in the fiscal year 2021 mainly due to the decrease in projects as a direct effect of the Covid-19 Pandemic.
+Revenues decreased from approximately \$8.4 million in the fiscal year 2021 to approximately \$5.4 million in the fiscal year 2022 mainly due to the recognition in fiscal year 2021 of \$2.8 million in revenues that were unearned revenues in the fiscal year 2020.
+Expenditures in fiscal year 2022 and fiscal year 2021 remained comparable at \$5.2 million in each fiscal year.